rudiss/fielo/README.md

 This project has the following libraries resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [typescript Documentation](https://www.typescriptlang.org/docs/) - TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - [Antd Desing Components](https://ant.design/components/overview/) - A React UI library antd that contains a set of high quality components and demos for building rich, interactive user interfaces.
 - [Axios Documentation](https://axios-http.com/ptbr/docs/intro) - Promise based HTTP client for the browser and node.js.
-- [Luxon Documentation](https://moment.github.io/luxon/#/?id=luxon) - A powerful, modern, and friendly wrapper for JavaScript dates and times..
+- [Luxon Documentation](https://moment.github.io/luxon/#/?id=luxon) - A powerful, modern, and friendly wrapper for JavaScript dates and times.
 - [Styled-components Documentation](https://styled-components.com/docs) - styled-components allows you to write actual CSS code to style your components.

 ## Project Structure